StreamElements/docs/docs/chatbot/modules/roulette.md

 # Roulette

-The StreamElements chatbot roulette module is an interactive chat game.
+The roulette module is an interactive chat game.
 In this game, users can wager their points in a roulette-style gamble.

 **How the game works:**